 Mirroring is handy for troubleshooting as it copies traffic to another port.
 This allows that port to be used as a monitor to analyze traffic.
-There is also a built in cable tester, it is supposed to be able to detect bad cables and estimate distance to the fault.
-So far I have not had any bad connections to try it on.
+There is also a built in cable tester able to detect bad cables and estimate distance to the fault.